EtHsu0/EtHsu0.github.io/index.md

 I am a Junior studying in <span id="index_major" style="text-decoration:underline">Computer Science</span>.

-I generally enjoy learning new things, so I make websites to keep track of them.
+I am currently doing research in Machine Learning, but I am also excited about opportunities in other career options like Software Engineer, Hardware Engineer, and Quantitative Developer.

+This website will try to keep track of what I've been doing in College.
 You can find my web [Resume](/resume) here.
-I will be updating this website frequently.
+I will be updating this frequently.
 Feel free to reach out to me!

 <!--
 This is the home page.
 It can be used for a short introduction.
 [Click here](/resume) to see the full CV, and [here](/cv.pdf) to download a print version.
 The theme also ships with a blog: [click here](/posts) to scroll posts from the most recent.
 Finally, [click here](/404) to see a page that can't be found.